Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 At the end of each section are listed "useful links" that offer more scientific background and links that offer additional information about science fair procedures and "how to".

 In general our pages offer topics, ideas, resources, experiments and sample projects.
-The resources are of two types: reference resources (marked by “R”) that include theoretical background, experiments or both, and sample projects (marked by “S”) that include complete science fair projects.
+The resources are of two types: experiments (marked by “E”) and sample projects (marked by “P”).

-For citation guides and style manuals click the following links:
+For citation guides and style manuals click the following Link.

 Caution!